 subareas as well as the area goal.

-c.
-Be taken outside the student's major Department unless the course is

-interdisciplinary involving more than one Department.

-C. Characteristics of GE Upper Division Integration and Multicultural International

-Courses (Areas IB, IC, ID and MI)
+C. Characteristics of GE Upper Division Integration Courses (Areas IB, IC, and ID)

 Be limited to the maximum enrollment allowed for lecture/discussion classes but not to

 exceed 50 students in any section.
 Exceptions may be granted by the GE Committee in